noaione/vthell/README.md

 The other thing is moving from JSON file to SQLite3 database for all the job, this improve performance since we dont need to read/write multiple time to disk.

+Oh, and I guess now it support Windows since it does not rely on some linux only feature.

 ## License

 This project is licensed with MIT License, learn more [here](LICENSE)